okwuiseemmanuel1/alx-pre_course/0x01-git/README.md

-my coding journey
+My code journey
-This an updated version
+This an update